 They also modernized the conveyor system that moves cases of beer throughout the warehouse.
-The system is controlled by photoelectric sensors that only move the conveyor when cases of beer are on the line.
+The system is controlled by photo-electric sensors that only move the conveyor when there are cases of beer on the conveyor line.

 Due to the nature of the business, recycling is such an important component that they built their own building to house the recycling operations.
 As you can guess with beer distribution, tons of glass bottles, aluminum cans, cardboard, plastic bottles, and used stretch film are recycled every month.
-Beer can are compacted into 750 pound bales before they are shipped of for reprocessing.
 They also recycle office paper, shop metal, and wooden pallets that are converted into about a quarter million pounds of wood pellets every year.
-Storm water water runoff is funneled into a holding pond from the facility grounds and parking areas that is later used to water the lawn.
+Grounds and parking areas surrounding the warehouse are irrigated by a storm water run-off collection system.
+Recycled rainwater is used to water lawn.

-A project to upgrade the facility to energy efficient lighting is well under way.
-Recently, they have started to replace high bay, high intensity discharge (HID) fixtures with energy efficient LED lighting that could save as much as 60%. in lighting cost.
-ThinkNRG designed the system that replaces over 400 lamps with high efficiency LED’s manufactured and installed by Michigan contractors.
+Projects to upgrade energy efficient lighting are well under way.
+Recently, they have started to replace high bay, high intensity discharge (HID) fixtures with energy efficient LED lighting that could save as much as 70%.
+ThinkNRG.net, designed the system that replaces over 400 lamps with high efficiency LED manufactured and installed by Michigan contractors.
 The warehouse and office area also include automatic sensors to shut-off lighting when not in use.

 Solar Makes Sense in Michigan